madhulathachavali/Differential-Gene-Expression-Analysis-of-Plant-Samples/README.md

 # Differential Gene Expression Analysis of RNA-Seq Data

-This repository contains a comprehensive **RNA-Seq differential gene expression (DEG) analysis workflow** using bulk RNA sequencing data of rice roots.
-The data comes from the GEO dataset **GSE283509**.
-This workflow guides users through the process of loading RNA-Seq data, performing differential expression analysis, and visualizing the results using the **DESeq2** R package.
+This repository presents an RNA-Seq differential gene expression (DEG) analysis of rice roots using bulk RNA sequencing data.
+It includes data processing, differential expression analysis, and visualization with the DESeq2 R package.

-Dataset Information
+## Dataset Information
 This analysis uses RNA sequencing data from the GEO dataset GSE283509, which includes bulk RNA-Seq data from intact and digested rice roots (Oryza sativa).
 The data focuses on single-cell RNA-seq protoplasting induced gene filtering.

 Key Details: